The furoshiki is a traditional boxy cloth from Japan used to wrap and transport everything from clothing and gifts to glass bottles.

-In recent years, the Japanese Ministry of the Environment has carried out some campaigns to promote the use of furoshiki today, in order to protect and care for the environment in Japan and around the world.
+In recent years, the Japanese Ministry of the Environment has carried out some campaigns to promote the use of furoshiki today, to protect and care for the environment in Japan and around the world.

 There are 500 varieties of knots to be applied in the art of furoshiki.
-We show you a couple of furoshiki options so that you dare, this Christmas to wrap your gifts in a more beautiful, delicate and sustainable way and become aware of plastic consumption and reduce the waste we generate, especially plastics.
+We show you a couple of furoshiki options So that you dare, this Christmas, to wrap your gifts in a more beautiful, delicate and sustainable way and become aware of plastic consumption and reduce the waste we generate, especially plastics.

 1 comment